Car Collector International

 US-only market — federalisation, export and ownership friction

-The Sabre is US-only by design.
-Car and Driver (fetched 6 July 2026, verbatim) notes it features 'ideas and innovations that global homologation would not permit'.
+The Sabre is US-only by design and features ideas and innovations that global homologation would not permit.
 Any prospective non-US buyer needs to (a) confirm export licensing and (b) accept that the car cannot be road-registered in the UK, EU or most other jurisdictions without significant modification and without breaking the MSO factory specification — which itself would collapse the collector premium.
 Practically, all 15 Sabres will remain in the US market or in private collections that accept the car as a US-titled show / collection asset.

 Documentation, MSO commissioning chain and Retailer paperwork

 As with every MSO one-of-run McLaren, resale value is materially tied to the completeness of the commissioning-and-service paperwork chain.
-Verify (a) the McLaren MSO commissioning file for the specific chassis (held at Woking), (b) the McLaren Beverly Hills delivery paperwork (or the delivering US Retailer for that specific chassis), (c) an unbroken McLaren Qualified Service History routed through the McLaren Retailer network only, (d) the DME fault-code history is clean of unauthorised software and over-rev events, (e) any bodywork or paintwork is McLaren MSO paperwork only, and (f) the original owner-programme materials (Autoweek and Car and Driver, fetched 6 July 2026, both note the customers were 'welcomed into the development process' / directly involved in commissioning).
+Verify (a) the McLaren MSO commissioning file for the specific chassis (held at Woking), (b) the McLaren Beverly Hills delivery paperwork (or the delivering US Retailer for that specific chassis), (c) an unbroken McLaren Qualified Service History routed through the McLaren Retailer network only, (d) the DME fault-code history is clean of unauthorised software and over-rev events, (e) any bodywork or paintwork is McLaren MSO paperwork only, and (f) the original owner-programme materials from the customer-development phase.
 A Sabre without complete MSO paperwork is not to reference and reprices materially.

 Ownership